LTUC/amman-irbid-201d24/class-15/project-guidelines.md

 Always make sure you are working off of the most up-to-date code base.
 This will prevent writing redundant code or overwriting code that you or another team member wrote.

 If a pull request from a teammate has been merged and you working on a branch but are not ready to push your changes, you can still pull those changes while continuing to work on your feature branch.
 To do so, add and commit any changes on your local feature branch.
-Check out your master or development branch and pull the changes.
-Then, check out your feature branch and run the command `git merge master` if the master branch was pulled and `git merge development` if the development branch was pulled.
+Check out your main or development branch and pull the changes.
+Then, check out your feature branch and run the command `git merge main` if the main branch was pulled and `git merge development` if the development branch was pulled.

 ## Pull Requests